bhilimon/bender/README.md

 This is a talking Bender head from Futurama.
-Controlled from a microcontroller and CircuitPython the head talks and has LEDs that show random patterns when talking and idle.
+Controlled by a microcontroller and CircuitPython the head talks and has LEDs that show random patterns when talking and idle.
 The basic features are:

 * Plays random audio files at random intervals
 * 20 programmable LEDs (NeoPixels)